robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-telemetry data and spatial land cover data is grounded in the context of observed animal social networks, as the scales we chose to explore, e.g., number of observations, sociality across space and time, are ones that can be observed as has traditionally been done in ethology.
+telemetry data and spatial land cover data is grounded in the context of observed animal social networks, as the scales we chose to explore, e.g., number of observations, sociality across space and time, are ones that can be observed as has <!-- edit-->traditionally been done in ethology.
 We highlight ways in which scale ought to be considered for both observed and remotely-sensed data when building social networks.
-Furthermore, GPS telemetry data provides a link between large scale landscape properties and fine scale social interactions as animal movement occurs across the landscape, and when taken into account with multiple individuals can indicate association patterns.
+GPS telemetry data provides a link between large scale landscape properties and fine scale social interactions as animal movement occurs across the landscape, and when taken into account with multiple individuals<!-- edit--> can indicate association patterns.
 Thus, a layer incorporating relocation data could be a great boon linking spatial and social layer in multilayer networks.

 Silk et al. (2018) summarized some key multilayer questions in animal behaviour research.
 While these questions are important for linking